Cryptocurrency bubble: Collapse of FTX

-In early November 2022, Binance, one of the largest crypto exchanges in the world, announced it would be dissolving its holdings in FTX Token (FTT) with reports that most of FTX liquidity was based in this coin and was very unstable.
-This announcement came shortly after article surfaced stating that Alameda Research, a trading firm affiliated with FTX held a significant amount of FTT.
-This resulted in a run on FTX resulting in 90% of all FTT being withdrawn.
+In early November 2022, Changpeng Zhao, the CEO of Binance, one of the largest crypto exchanges in the world, announced they would be liquidating their holdings in FTX Token (FTT) – about $584 million worth – from when FTX had bought back Binance's stake after Binance had been FTX's first investor.
+Zhao cited recent revelations, and the announcement followed reports that most of FTX liquidity was based in this coin and was very unstable.
+Specifically, it came shortly after an article from Ian Allison of CoinDesk on 2 November reporting that Alameda Research, a trading firm affiliated with FTX and also co-founded by FTX CEO Sam Bankman-Fried, held a significant amount of FTT: 40% of Alameda Research's $14.6 billion in assets was FTT token, whether unlocked (their biggest asset), locked or collateral (their third biggest asset).

+This resulted in a run on FTX resulting in 90% of all FTT being withdrawn even after Alameda CEO Caroline Ellison publicly offered Zhao to buy Binance's FTT at $22 each.
 The price of FTT fell from $22 on 7 November to under $5.00 on 8 November, an 80% drop.
 Abracadabra.com's stablecoin "magic internet money" (MIM) also briefly lost its peg to the US dollar for the first time since May 2022.
 This all resulted in a liquidity crisis with the company unable to pay off the withdrawals.
-On 8 November, rival Binance announced plans to buy the company to save it from collapse.
+On 8 November, Binance announced plans to buy FTX to save it from collapse.
 This sent shockwaves through the crypto market and led to a 10% drop in Bitcoin price and a 15% drop in Ether price.
+The following day, however, Binance immediately withdrew its offer, saying that "the issues are beyond our control or ability to help" and also citing reports regarding mishandled customer funds and alleged U.S. agency investigations" as concerns.

-The following day, however, Binance immediately withdrew its offer causing Bitcoin and Ether to plummet another 14% and 16%, respectively, to their lowest levels since November 2020.
+Bitcoin and Ether consequently plummeted another 14% and 16%, respectively, to their lowest levels since November 2020.
 The same day, the SEC and Justice Department launched an investigation into the company.

-FTX filed for bankruptcy protection on 11 November.
+FTX filed for Chapter 11 bankruptcy protection on 11 November.
+Almost one year later, Bankman-Fried was tried and convicted of conspiracy and wire fraud including after Alameda Research had used FTX customer funds in violation of the exchange's terms of service.